postcss/postcss.org/README.md

 We need you're help to make this website come to life.
 If you would like to contribute you can do so from helping resolving some [issues](https://github.com/postcss/postcss.com/issues) or to visiut our Slack channel to find tasks there.
 This is really a great oppurnity for learning and contriubting.

-## Slack
+## Gitter

-We use Slack[[?]](https://slack.com/is) to keep each other up-to date on what's going on with the current status of the project as well as meetings.
+We use Gitter[[?]](https://gitter.im) to keep each other up-to date on what's going on with the current status of the project as well as meetings.
+You can join our Gitter channel [here](https://gitter.im/postcss/postcss.com)

-For security reasons Slack only allows those with accesss to an email address with domain speicfics by team's owner choice to sign up.
-Therefor we are doing the "invite only" option.
-If you would like to join the Slack Channel, please comment on this [issue](https://github.com/postcss/postcss.com/issues/5) with you're e-mail adress and a validation link will be sent to you.